dcop7/tips_and_guides/workflow/personal_productivity_system.md

 ### Why PARA fits Notion specifically

 Notion has a quiet structural feature that makes it a very good fit for PARA: **every database row is, under the hood, a full page.** You are never forced to choose between "structured list" and "rich freeform content" — a row can have filterable properties *and* an open canvas of notes, exactly the two things PARA needs (structured Projects/Areas plus freeform pages for narrative and context).

+### Closing things out: when "Archive" means a status, not a move

+Forte's original model treats Archive as a place you move things to — a Project finishes, its page gets dragged into an Archive folder.
+That works for plain pages, but a *database* like Projects already has something a folder doesn't: a Status field that can represent "finished" on its own.
+Physically removing a completed row would throw away exactly the structure that makes it worth keeping — its Team, its history, its Tracker link, all still queryable.

+The better move for anything backed by a database: **let a Status value do the archiving, and split the view instead of moving the row.**

+- Projects already has a `Done` status.
+One view filters it out (`Status is not Done`) for the day-to-day list; a second view filters for it (`Status is Done`) as a running record of everything shipped — still filterable by Team, still sortable by date, still fully structured.
+- Service Catalog already works this way, without ever being framed as a rule: a system moves to `Deprecated` or `Being Phased Out` and disappears from the default "Active" view without ever leaving the database.

+The physical Archive folder is still the right destination for things that *don't* have a Status field of their own to retire into — an Area that stops being relevant, a Resource page that goes stale, anything living as a plain page rather than a database row.
+For anything structured, the database itself is the archive; a view is just a lens on it.

+**Someday/Maybe follows a different rule, because it isn't meant to keep a record.** When an idea there gets acted on, it graduates into a Project — and the Project is now the permanent home for that work (its `Created time`, covered in Part 9, tells you how long it sat as "just an idea" first, if that's ever worth knowing).
+The Someday/Ideas row can simply be deleted at that point.
+Keeping resolved ideas around, tagged or not, would slowly turn a quick-glance list back into something that needs its own review ritual — exactly what it was built to avoid.

 ---